portal-cornell/CrossQ/ADAPTION_README.md

 ### Selecting Tasks
 There are 2 types of tasks:
 - For making the goal observable, the task name should end with `goal-observable` (e.g., `button-press-v2-goal-observable`)
-- For making the goal observable, the task name should end with `goal-hidden` (e.g., `button-press-v2-goal-hidden`)
+- For making the goal not observable, the task name should end with `goal-hidden` (e.g., `button-press-v2-goal-hidden`)

 For example:
 ```bash